caestrada/full-stack-engineer-handbook/README.md

 # Full Stack Engineer Handbook
+Hi 👋🏻.
+My name is Carlos Estrada and I'm an engineer.
+I graduated from college with a Bachelors in Electrical and Computer Engineering.
 This is the path on becoming a better Full-Stack Engineer that I suggest.
 I have a passion for technology and learning.
 So I'll be showing the steps I took on becoming a Full-Stack ninja.

 ### Steps